Urigo/meteor-ionic/README.md

         $scope.taskModal.hide();
       };

-      //Cleanup the modal when we're done with it!
+      //Cleanup the modal when we are done with it!
       $scope.$on('$destroy', function() {
         $scope.taskModal.remove();
       });